MeteorLyon/meteor-boilerplate/app/front/README.md

     open your browser to the required url (localhost:3000)

 ##Deployment
-For demos and beta : meteor deploy aName
+For demos and beta : set a deploy name in the package.js and run npm run-script deploy command.

 For production, passenger phusion, npm mup package or just meteor build command and do it your self.